leonbos1/Software-startup/backend/README.md

-1:
+#Setting Up and Running the Flask Application

+Follow these steps to set up and run your Flask application:

+#Prerequisites

+    Ensure you have Python installed on your system.
+    You need the google-credentials.json file for Google Cloud authentication.
+Contact Leon to obtain this file.

+#onfiguration Files

-Make sure you have the google-credentials.json file and your .env file is filled in correctly.
+    Place the google-credentials.json file and the .env file in the ./backend directory.
-(ask Leon for the googl credentials)
-The .env and google-credentials.json both have to be in ./backend

-2:

-Make sure you are in the ./backend directory
+        The .env file should be properly filled with the required environment variables.
+        The google-credentials.json is needed for Google Cloud services authentication.

+#Setting Up the Environment

+    ##Open a terminal or command prompt and navigate to the ./backend directory:

+    cd ./backend

+    ##Create a Python virtual environment in the current directory:

     python -m venv ./venv

-3:
+    ##Activate the virtual environment:

+        ##On Windows:
             .\venv\Scripts\activate

-4:
+        ##On Unix or MacOS:
+            source ./venv/bin/activate

+    ##Install the required Python packages from requirements.txt:
-pip -r install requirements.txt
+        pip install -r requirements.txt

-5:
+#Running the Flask Application

+    ##Run the Flask application with the following command:
         flask --app . run --reload

+    The --reload flag enables the debugger and auto-reloads the server on code changes.